troglobit/finit/README.md

   Service, or daemon, to be monitored and automatically restarted if it exits prematurely.
-Please note that you often need to provide a --foreground or --no-background argument to most daemons to prevent them from forking off to the background.
+Please note that you often need to provide a `--foreground` or `--no-background` argument to most daemons to prevent them from forking off a sub-process in the background.

-* `inetd SVC[@iface[:port]]/PROTO <wait|nowait> [LVLS] /path/to/daemon args`
+* `inetd service/proto[@iflist] <wait|nowait> [LVLS] /path/to/daemon args`

-  Launch daemon on demand when a client initiates a connection to `SVC`.
-  Services (SVC) are specified in the standard UNIX `/etc/services` file.
-With optional filtering for `iface` and possible custom `port`.
+  Launch a daemon when a client initiates a connection on an Internet port.
+Available services are listed in the UNIX `/etc/services` file.
+  Finit can filter access to from a list of interfaces, `@iflist`, per inetd service as well as listen to custom ports.

+        inetd ftp/tcp	nowait	@root	/usr/sbin/uftpd -i -f inetd tftp/udp	wait	@root	/usr/sbin/uftpd -i -t

-  The following example opens port 2323 and only allows inbound telnet connections from `eth0`:
+  The following example listens to port 2323 for telnet connections and only allows clients connecting from `eth0`:

-    inetd telnet@eth0:2323/tcp nowait [2345] /sbin/telnetd -i -F
+        inetd 2323/tcp@eth0 nowait [2345] /sbin/telnetd -i -F

+  The interface list, `@iflist`, is of the format `@iface,!iface,iface`, where a single `!` means to deny access.
+Notice how interfaces are comma separated with no spaces.

   The `inetd` directive can also have ` -- Optional Description`, only Finit does not output this text on the console when launching inetd services.
-Instead this text is sent to syslog.
+Instead this text is sent to syslog and also shown by the `initctl` tool.
 More on inetd below.

 * `runparts <DIR>`